 -Banjo/Guitar Chair: "New Girl In Town" (Irish Rep Theatre)

-M.A. from the Aaron Copland School of Music at Queens College
+M.A. from the Aaron Copland School of Music at Queens College (partial scholarship)

 B.S. from S.U.N.Y.
 Stony Brook, graduated magna cum laude.
 Dean's list all semesters